kxing24/Flixster/README.md

 ## Notes

 I completed all required functionality but am unsure how to use the View binding library.
-I am also stuck on the YouTube functionality; I'm unsure how to parse the video ids.
+I am also stuck on the YouTube functionality; I'm unsure how to parse and use the video ids.

 ## Open-source libraries used